 A new exhibition at the Ludwig Museum in Budapest presents the twenty-five years of research into the visual language of networks by Professor Albert-László Barabásithe.
 Hidden Patterns will be presented through highly intricate visualisations of complex networks produced by the BarabásiLab, (a collective of scientists and designers led by the Professor), using state-of-the-art technology—including data sculptures, augmented reality, virtual reality, and a drawing robot.

-With theories of networks more relevant an popular than ever, this presentation of Prof Barabásithe’s body of work will bring another twist and reexamination on the topic.
+With theories of networks more relevant and popular than ever, this presentation of Prof Barabásithe’s body of work will bring another twist and reexamination of the topic.
 Nowadays, we produce more data per day than previously generated in a decade.
-To cope with this amount of data, new disciplines have been evolving and expanded: the visualization of specific nodes and networks, of parameters and patterns.
+New disciplines have been evolving and expanding to cope with this amount of data: the visualisation of specific nodes and networks, of parameters and patterns.
 Network research and network visualization have proved to be one of the most promising scientific methodological innovations in recent years/decades, which seems to be an effective tool for the study of cultural and social phenomena, including the art scene.